UltimateDoge5/Conzeford/readme.md

 ```

 Replace the placeholders with the correct values.
 If you have mutliple JRE flags they must be separated by a space.
+Every time you change the config.env, restart the server to apply the changes.
 If you did everything correctly you should be able to start the server.

 ## Spoofing the detection of server events